DinoHub/dinohub.github.io/_posts/2020-09-28-Pathological-voice-classification-with-deep-learned-embeddings-from-voice-recordings.md

 2. Multi-class classification (5 high-data demographics): ~0.31 F1-score
 3. 1 vs 1 classification of disorder classes: ~0.55 F1-score

 The 5 high data demographics in this result are the 5 demographics that had the highest number of single utterances after data processing of around 1000 utterances.
-For example, healthy_male_41-65 is a demographic with this number of utterances, allowing for more training data.
+For example, healthy_male_41_65 is a demographic with this number of utterances, allowing for more training data.

 The baseline results indicate that the model is doing little better than randomly guessing which disorder label should be given to an unknown utterance.
 This is consistent across multiple models like Random Forests, Support Vector Machines and XGBoost.
 However, the hyperparameters of the models were not tuned so doing this may improve the baseline results.

 ## Deep-learned Features with RawNet
 To improve on the baseline results, a deep learning model called RawNet is used.
 The original purpose of RawNet was for speaker verification with raw audio waveforms as input.
+To achieve their goal of speaker verification, the researchers used a cosine similarity classifier as the last layer of RawNet.
+This classifier indicated how similar two embeddings from different recordings were similar to one another.
 The picture below illustrates the input and output of the model as well as its architecture.

 ![](../assets/images/2020-08-29-Pathological-voice-classification-with-deep-learned-embeddings-from-voice-recordings/rawnet_architecture.png)

 This project has adapted it for pathological voice classification by treating each demographic (e.g male, dysphonia, 41-65) as speakers.
 The rationale for this was because based on current research, the different demographics should have distinct characteristics from one another that would enable RawNet to distinguish between the different demographics.
 For example, male individuals would have a lower pitch than female individuals while individuals with a voice disorder would have a higher jitter and shimmer than healthy individuals.

 ### Verifying the performance of RawNet
 Before adapting RawNet for classifying pathological voices, the original research was verified by replicating the research.
 This was done by training the RawNet model on voxCeleb, a dataset of speech recordings from celebrities.
-From the visualisation of the embeddings produced from the evaluation recordings by RawNet after training, it can be seen that all the speakers are in their own distinct clusters.
+From the visualisation of the embeddings produced from the evaluation recordings (unseen by the model during training) by RawNet after training, it can be seen that all the speakers are in their own distinct clusters.
 Thus, it can be concluded that the original research was indeed successful in its purpose.

 ![](../assets/images/2020-08-29-Pathological-voice-classification-with-deep-learned-embeddings-from-voice-recordings/voxceleb_eval_embeddings.png)

 ### Final Results
-The classification with the RawNet model was conducted with the same scenarios as the baseline results
+The classification with the RawNet model was conducted using the same scenarios as the baseline which utilised the SVD dataset mentioned under Datasets.

 1. Multi-class classification (6 disorder classes): ~0.26 F1-score
 2. Multi-class classification (5 high-data demographics): ~0.46 F1-score